Getting a B&B Mortgage

 Hospitality experience

 Most lenders will expect to see that you have some experience in the hospitality sector before they grant you a mortgage.
-This isn’t always the case, but it’ll be easier to be approved if you have a track record of running successful businesses.
+This isn’t always the case, but it’ll be easier to be approved if you have a successful business track record.

-Conversely, if you’re planning to buy the bed and breakfast purely as an investment, you’ll need to show that you’ll be hiring someone with appropriate experience to manage the running of the business.
+Conversely, if you’re planning to buy the bed and breakfast purely as an investment, you’ll need to show that you’ll be hiring someone with appropriate experience to manage the business.

 Business plan

-Whether you’re running the B&B yourself or not, you’ll need to show lenders a robust business plan.
-This includes profit projections, any renovation requirements, an understanding of the market and your competition, and clear marketing plans showing how you’ll achieve a high occupancy rate (and therefore higher profits).
+Whether running the B&B yourself or not, you must show lenders a robust business plan.
+This includes profit projections, any renovation requirements, an understanding of the market and your competition, and clear marketing plans showing how you’ll achieve a high occupancy rate (and, therefore, higher profits).

 Deposit requirements

-You’ll typically need between 20%-40% to finance a commercial mortgage for your B&B. The exact deposit required will often depend on the lender and your specific borrowing profile – if you’re seeking a higher loan-to-value you’ll likely need to show you have a strong income away from the business.
+You’ll typically need a deposit of between 20%-40% to finance a commercial mortgage for your B&B. The exact deposit required will often depend on the lender and your specific borrowing profile – if you’re seeking a higher loan-to-value, you’ll likely need to show that you have a strong income away from the business.

 Personal finances